tmecklem/realtime-web/slides/index.md

 And that other customer knows that they have a set amount of time to decide before they no longer have "dibs" on that item.
 So, it's really important in these types of situations, to make sure you are exposing the state of the system to the user as changes happen, so that they are able to make intelligent decisions with information.

-We want to value and respect the user's agency
+We want to value and respect the user's agency.

 Next slide: Alright, we've talked about systems that manage resources...